CLI Reference

 On startup, the CLI:

-~/.archon/.envwithoverride: true - Auto-enables global Claude auth if no explicit tokens are set
+<cwd>/.archon/.env(project scope, overrides user scope).
+Same verbosity gate as step 2. - Auto-enables global Claude auth if no explicit tokens are set.

 Database